 Bonus tip: If you have debts with higher interest rates than your student loans (like credit cards, for example), it might make sense to work on paying those off completely first, before putting any of the following plans into place to pay down student loan debt.

-Bonus tip: Keep in mind that these new loans may require you to give up special features of federal student loans like loan forgiveness and income-based repayments.
+Bonus tip: Keep in mind when you refinance into a new loan you may be required to give up special features of federal student loans like loan forgiveness and income-based repayments.

 - Go over your monthly expenses line by line to cut back on (or cut out) wasteful spending, such as paying for cable or a gym membership you never use.
 You should also take a full inventory of leisure expenses — like coffee, eating out at restaurants, etc. — and prioritize your spending to achieve your goals.